 Now I'm old and gray;

-I'll soon see my last day,
+And I’ll soon see my last day,

 But before I go I've this to say to you;